Malik Evans: Mayor of Rochester

-2021 Rochester mayoral election
+2021 election

 Evans declared his candidacy for mayor of Rochester on Martin Luther King Jr. Day 2021.
 He ran with the slogans of "restoring transparency" and "building bridges", also prioritizing economic development through providing job opportunities for youths and reducing gun violence by cracking down on illegal guns.
 Despite incumbent Rochester mayor Lovely Warren's numerous controversies, Evans refused to directly attack the mayor during his campaign and the election debate, instead focusing on promoting his platform.

 On June 22, 2021, Evans handily defeated Warren in the Democratic primary, receiving 66% of the vote as opposed to Warren's 34%.
 Despite Evans outspending and out-raising Warren, some still expected Warren to win, given her past two election victories.
 Evans ran unopposed in the general election, as the Working Families Party also threw its support behind him and no other party filed to run.
 As expected, Evans won the election on November 2, 2021.